Linear equations on Drinfeld modules: Abstract

 \section{Abstract}

-Let $L$ be a finite extension of the rational function field over a finite field and $E$ be a Drinfeld module defined over $L$.
-Given finitely many $L$-rational points on $E$, this paper aims to show that there is an explicit upper bound for the size of the generators of linear relations among these points.
-Our result can be regarded as an analogue of Masser's theorem for finitely many $K$-rational points on an elliptic curve defined over a number field $K$.
+Let $L$ be a finite extension of the rational function field over a finite field $\mathbb{F}_q$ and $E$ be a Drinfeld module defined over $L$.
+Given finitely many elements in $E(L)$, this paper aims to prove that linear relations among these points can be characterized by solutions of an explicitly constructed system of homogeneous linear equations over $\mathbb{F}_q[t]$.
+As a consequence, we show that there is an explicit upper bound for the size of the generators of linear relations among these points.
+This result can be regarded as an analogue of a theorem of Masser for finitely many $K$-rational points on an elliptic curve defined over a number field $K$.

 \keywords{}